 - Form I-129 and the special L supplement.

 - Evidence that satisfies all the L1 visa requirements.

 Exact evidence of qualifying organization depends upon the type of organization.

-- describes of the proposed job duties to be performed (intended employment) in the U.S. and qualifications
+- Describes the proposed job duties to be performed (intended employment) in the U.S. and its qualifications

 - Employment letter from an authorized official of the employing company abroad.

 L1 petition should be filed at the service center having jurisdiction where the alien will be employed or the location of the employer, as appropriate.

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?